markovmodel/PyEMMA/doc/source/INSTALL.rst

 If you already have a conda installation, directly go to step 3:

-1. Download and install miniconda for Python 2.7, 64 bit:
+1. Download and install miniconda for Python 2.7, 32 or 64 bit depending on your system:

    http://conda.pydata.org/miniconda.html

-   select **yes** to add conda to the PATH variable.
+   select **yes** to add conda to the **PATH** variable.

 2. If you have installed from a Linux shell, either open a new shell to have an updated PATH, or update your PATH variable by ``source ~/.bashrc`` (or .tcsh, .csh - whichever shell you are using).